creaturenex/carbon_reddit/README.md

 The navbar toggle function should be working due to the data-controller tag added added to the application.html.erb view.

-Next we going to the style the `app/views/links/index.html.erb` view
+Next we are going to the style the `app/views/links/index.html.erb` view

 replace it with the following